donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 locations:
   - OKC, Oklahoma

-excerpt: "Comments Ratings, Built because I could use it for Google Positioning with correct microdata for Search Results with a page review and aggregate rating.
-Using and extending Staticman's Popcorn Github repo.
-This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successfull push to my github repo, not quite finished yet learning liquid math???
+excerpt: "Comments Ratings, Reviews with ratings unlike comments can increase your Google Positioning with correct microdata.
+Your site Internet search results will then show page review and aggregate rating.

+Got the idea from the Staticman Popcorn repo.
+This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successfull push to my github repo.
 The aggregate rating and review per page are working review and rate and it soon will show up as a review rating on that page."

 support: [adds, cookies]
 folder: _posts